DigitalWatergun/old-reminder-app/README.md

 ### Unfinished Tasks
-- [ ] Add email/user confirmation when creating accounts
+- [ ] Add loading state for buttons when registering, creating, and changing passwords
 - [ ] Utilize a UI framework (Material UI) for the front end pages

 ### Finished Tasks